kwgoodman/books/readme.rst

 ====

 ===  ================================================   =======================
-Oct  The Things They Carried                            Tim O'Brien Oct  Cathedral                                          Raymond Carver Oct  No Country for Old Men                             Cormac McCarthy
+Oct  The Power of the Dog                               Don Winslow Oct  The Things They Carried                            Tim O'Brien Oct  Cathedral                                          Raymond Carver Oct  No Country for Old Men                             Cormac McCarthy